 National defense is one of the cardinal duties of a statesman.

-Arms in the hands of citizens (may) be used at individual discretion … in private self defense.
+Arms in the hands of individual citizens may be used at individual discretion for the defense of the country, the over-throw of tyranny, or in private self-defense.

 Nip the shoots of arbitrary power in the bud, is the only maxim which can ever preserve the liberties of any people.
 When the people give way, their deceivers, betrayers, and destroyers press upon them so fast, that there is no resisting afterwards.
 The nature of the encroachment upon the American constitution is such, as to grow every day more and more encroaching.
 Like a cancer, it eats faster and faster every hour.
 The revenue creates pensioners, and the pensioners urge for more revenue.
 The people grow less steady, spirited, and virtuous, the seekers more numerous and more corrupt, and every day increases the circles of their dependents and expectants, until virtue, integrity, public spirit, simplicity, and frugality, become the objects of ridicule and scorn, and vanity, luxury, foppery, selfishness, meanness, and downright venality swallow up the whole society.